Mixed-Reality-Explorations/Universal-AR-API/README.md

 # Universal-AR-API
 This repo contains a unity wrapper around ARKit / ARCore APIs for Image Recognition.

-Eventually, ARFoundation will cover this use-case.
-But as of May 2019, it's still extremely difficult to write an image-recognition AR app that works out of the box on both Android and iOS.
+Eventually, [ARFoundation](https://blogs.unity3d.com/2018/12/18/unitys-handheld-ar-ecosystem-ar-foundation-arcore-and-arkit/) will cover this use-case.
+But as of May 2019, they haven't added that functionality to their code, and it's still extremely difficult to write an image-recognition AR app that works out of the box on both Android and iOS.

 This code exposes an API that allows a developer to focus on the interaction and experience design.
 The wrapper automatically detects which hardware the app is built for, and correctly calls the appropriate function for each operating system.